chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config

     ```bash
     sudo chef-automate config show > current_config.toml
     ```

 1. Add the OpenSearch credentials to the applied config.

-    - If using Chef Managed Opensearch, add the config below into `current_config.toml` (without any changes).
+    - If using Chef Managed OpenSearch, add the config below into `current_config.toml` (without any changes).

         ```bash
         [global.v1.external.opensearch.auth.basic_auth]